felipelube/node-autoticket/README.md

 # [WIP] Node-Autoticket

+**UPDATE (2018-12-24): This project was abandoned since my organization decided to migrate to another ticket management software.**

 This project is inspired by the excelent [AutoTicketProject](https://github.com/cmrfrd/AutoTicketProject) by [Alexander Comerford](https://github.com/cmrfrd) - this is, however, implemented in Javascript (Node 8.x).